Welcome to the team!

 Where can I borrow textbooks for my course?

-There is a small library of CS textbooks located in Claire Stager's office (Gates 182) which are available for borrowing by TAs.
+There is a small library of CS textbooks which are available for borrowing by TAs.
 Texts are to be returned at the end of the quarter.

 Make sure to borrow the textbook for the class if you don't have it.
-If it is not in the library, the department will probably buy a copy for you.
-Contact Mindy
+If it is not in the library, contact Danielle Hoversten at firstname.lastname@example.org to see if the department is able to purchase a copy for you.

 Who do I contact to schedule a room/reserve a space for a poster session?

-Please contact Mindy Chang (firstname.lastname@example.org) for assistance regarding scheduling rooms, reimbursements, alternative exams, poster sessions, and copy codes.
-Give Mindy as much advanced warning as possible.
+Please contact Danielle Hoversten at email@example.com for assistance regarding scheduling rooms, reimbursements, alternative exams, poster sessions, and copy codes.
+Please try and give as much advanced warning as possible!

 Should I attend classes?

 It is up to the instructor to decide whether you should attend the classes or not.
-If you attend classes, you will be better in sync with the class and will be able to develop your own perspective on the material.
+Keep in mind that if you attend classes, you will be better in sync with the class and will be able to develop your own perspective on the material.
 Additionally, the time after class is perfect to meet the students and let them know that you exist.

 When should I set office hours?